Photo – Rod Gilbert

-Oak and prairie habitats are now among the Pacific Northwest’s most threatened habitats.
+Oak and prairie habitats are one of the Pacific Northwest’s most threatened habitats.
 They were once a signature feature of the native landscape from northern California to British Columbia, but have suffered widespread losses to development and conversion to agriculture.
-In many areas, the remaining oak woodlands are rapidly being overtaken by invading conifers and losses are expected to accelerate in the next few decades.
+In many areas, the remaining oak woodlands are rapidly being overtaken by invading conifers and the losses are expected to accelerate in the next few decades.

 According to the 2014 State of the Birds report, bird species dependent on oak woodlands are showing steep declines.

-Pacific Birds is working with its many partners to:
+Pacific Birds is working with its regional partners to:

 Expand our partners’ collective capacity to protect and restore oak and prairie habitats in the most important places for birds.